zoro-xD/podman-desktop/README.md

 #### Containers and pods dashboard

-- Build, run, manage, and debug both containers and pods
+- Build, run, manage, and debug both containers and pods.
-- Run Pods on your container engine or with Kubernetes
+- Run Pods on your container engine or with Kubernetes.
-- Convert your Pods to be running on Kubernetes
+- Convert your Pods to be running on Kubernetes.
-- Manage multiple container engines
+- Manage multiple container engines.

 #### Multiple container engine support